MANNHEIM – a city that moves

 “With the full sound provided by the quintet, I can sprinkle my salt and pepper into the soup whenever I want”, explains a delighted Siffling, who is now in the top rank of German jazz trumpeters.

 There are also cross-connections to gastronomy.
 For the concept album “kitchen music” by the Thomas Siffling Trio, the iconic Stuttgart chef Vincent Klink developed the hearty “Siffling dumpling”.
-As a connoisseur and omnivore who has been living in Mannheim for 22 years, Siffling enjoys the creative “bistronomy” of Dennis Maier at Emma Wolf, and the excellent cuisine of Marly in Speicher 7.
+As a connoisseur and omnivore who has been living in Mannheim for over 20 years, Siffling enjoys the creative “bistronomy” of Dennis Maier at Emma Wolf, and the excellent cuisine of Marly in Speicher 7.
 “My wife and I love to eat lunch at Gregor Ruppenthal’s place.”
 The Casa della Pasta is his other lunch tip: “Everything homemade, two courses, very tasty.”
 And in the evening?
 Any time of the year, Siffling recommends Hagestolz and the Sieferle & Sailer bar in the Jungbusch district.
 In the summer months, he enjoys the view from the ROOF bar in the Radisson Blu Hotel or heads to the Speicher 7 bar to sit outside with a view of the Rhine.
-“My very best tip is from September 2018 onwards”, he reveals.
-That’s when Siffling’s newest project, “Ella & Louis”, is due to open: a new jazz club in Mannheim.
+“My very best tip is to visit my new jazz club 'Ella & Louis' in Mannheim.”

 In the Q 6 Q 7 complex, a “beautiful shopping landscape with gastronomy included”, she goes shopping for gifts.
 Thanks to the shopping robot in front of BUTIQ, this is even possible after closing time – “very convenient!”
 When she’s in the mood for something more peaceful, she has a favourite place in Mannheim: the “Neckarspitze” at night.
 “Looking down on the water, to your right the Neckarstadt district, to your left the lights of BASF.
 This is the industrial romance I love.”